 Once "born," the miniature Tigertail Seahorses no longer depend on their parents for food or survival.
 In the wild, the baby Tigertail Seahorses migrate to the surface of the ocean and merge into the plankton "soup" for both food and concealment.
 While in the plankton, the seahorses feed upon whatever moves and will fit in its mouth.
 In the wild, the Tigertail Seahorse will not feed upon anything other than live food–hence the challenge of weaning the small seahorses off onto hand fed frozen and freeze-dried foods in captivity.

 Seahorses are fish and are therefore subject to all or nearly all of the same diseases as other fish.
+Most Seahorse diseases are either caused or exacerbated by poor water quality in the aquarium.
 Diseases that affect seahorses include:

 - Ectoparasites (external parasites) including Cryptocaryon irritans, Amyloodinium (Oodinium) ocellatum, Brooklynella hostilis, parasitic crustaceans, gill flukes, Glugea, etc.